 - Neither nominees nor nominators are required to be ARVO members.

 - Foundation and ARVO Officers, Board members and Awards Committee members are not eligible to nominate or be nominated for an award during their terms, or to offer seconding letters of support.

 - Nominators and seconders may only support one nomination, and should not be from the same institution as the nominee.

 - Previous recipients of the ARVO/Pfizer Translational Research Awards are not eligible.

 - All nominations must be submitted electronically.

-The following must be submitted online.
+- Submission of Nomination, the following must be submitted online:

 - Letter of Nomination - One letter of nomination from the nominator, describing in detail the contributions of the nominee and the impact of his/her translational research.